Deployment: Invicti Platform on-demand

 Step 4: Complete the sequence

-- Once you have configured restrictions as well as a user session pattern, click Finish.
+- Once you've configured restrictions as well as a user session pattern, click Finish.

-- You are returned to the Configure target page, and the login sequence you just created is automatically attached to the target.
+- You're returned to the Edit target page, and the LSR automatically attaches the login sequence you just created to the target.

 Steps to manually configure a user session pattern